IBM-Bluemix-Docs/api-management/manage_apis.md

 6. Copy the Cloud Resource Name (CRN) from Certificate Manager for the certificate that was uploaded during initial setup.
 7. Paste the CRN that you copied into the **Certificate CRN** field.
 8. Click **Save**.
 The specified domain name should appear in the row next to the default domain, indicating that it was successfully applied.
+9. Finally, return to your DNS provider's settings and create a CNAME record pointing your custom domain (e.g. *api.mycompany.com*) to the **Default domain / Alias**.
+This will cause traffic through your custom domain to be routed to your backend API.

-*Note: Before the custom domain is applied, the DNS pointer will be verified by ensuring that the custom domain CNAME points to the default domain associated with the APIs.
-If DNS setup has not been completed, or the DNS changes from Step 2 haven't propagated yet, an error will appear and the domain settings won't be saved.
+*Note: Before the custom domain is applied, the DNS pointer is verified by ensuring that the custom domain TXT record contains the default domain alias that is associated with the APIs.
+If the DNS setup is not complete or the DNS changes from Step 2 haven't finished propagating, an error appears and the domain settings won't be saved.
 If this occurs, try again periodically up to 48 hours after changing the DNS settings.
 If the error persists beyond 48 hours, verify your DNS settings or contact {{site.data.keyword.Bluemix_notm}} support.*